-The School of Arts and Sciences does not offer any graduate degrees but does provide several graduate courses in the Department of Art, Music, and Theatre Arts and the Department of Communication, English, and Foreign Languages.
-Consult a departmental advisor with questions regarding these courses.
+The School of Arts and Sciences does not offer any graduate degree programs.

+Course descriptions for the following course prefixes offered in departments within the School of Arts and Sciences are located at the end of the catalog: Art (ART), Communication (COMM), English (ENGL), and Theatre Arts (THTR).
+Consult a departmental advisor with any questions regarding these courses.

 Our faculty members believe strongly in creating student-centered learning environments and engaging students in exploration and discovery.
-We engage students in undergraduate research, internships, and special programs which extend beyond the traditional classroom.
+We engage students in undergraduate research, internships, and special programs that extend beyond the traditional classroom.